In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 Today, humanity is once again reaching a balance.
 The number of parents is no longer increasing.
 But this balance is dramatically different from the old balance.
 The new balance is nice: the typical parents have two children, and neither of them dies.
 For the first time in history, we live in balance. (pp. 87-88)

-The Demographic Transition began in Europe but we have seen it repeated in every part of the world in recent generations.
-The global fertility rate is now below 2.5 children per woman, down from 5.0 fifty years ago, and heading toward “balance” at 2.1 children within about twenty years.* Furthermore, life expectancy at birth in recent generations has risen from about 30 years throughout human history to 72 today – in excess of 80 in some affluent countries.
+The Demographic Transition began in Europe, but we have seen it repeated in every part of the world in recent generations.
+The global fertility rate is now below 2.5 children per woman, down from 5.0 fifty years ago and heading toward "balance" at 2.1 children within about twenty years.* Furthermore, life expectancy at birth in recent generations has risen from about thirty years throughout human history to seventy-tw0 today – in excess of eighty in some affluent countries.

 Every time I reflect on these numbers, I think of Isaiah 66:20, where Isaiah describes the new creation: